Your Child, Your Rights

 When a couple divorces or separates it does not mean that either loses their parental rights.
 Furthermore, neither parents has superior rights over the other parent.
 Only in extreme circumstances would a parent be stripped of their Florida parental rights.
 For example, in cases that involved abuse or other dangers to a child.

 Florida law recognizes that both the mother and the father play important roles in the lives of their children.
 The law also recognizes that it is important for both parents to be actively involved in their child’s life.

 Parental Responsibility and Timesharing

-The family law attorneys at The Law Offices of Aliette H. Carolan, P.A. are well known, knowledgeable, skilled, and experienced in the area of family law and specifically children’s rights issues.
+The family law attorneys at The Carolan Family Law Firm, P.A. are well known, knowledgeable, skilled, and experienced in the area of family law and specifically children’s rights issues.